JAlcocerT/JAlcocerT/content/blog/ai-MULTIAGENTS-TOOLS.md

 url: 'ai-multi-agents-frameworks'
 ---

+## The Agentic Ecosystem

+Lately everyone talks about **agents**...

+And most likely than not, you will have found already these frameworks: **LangGraph vs. CrewAI vs. AutoGen vs. OpenAI Agents...**

+But lets get few concepts in place first.

 **Prompt chaining, orchestration workers, and agents** are distinct but related concepts in the realm of building complex applications with Large Language Models (LLMs).

 **1. Prompt Chaining:**